Commentary: Looks like regime change hasn’t altered the Malaysian psyche

 PAS’s old message was that supporting UMNO means going to hell - again driven by fear.
 The Chinese bogeyman was such a permanent feature of Malaysian politics that even regime change cannot erase this irrational fear.

-In other words, the country had a regime change but the Malay psyche is still the same.
+In other words, the country had a regime change but the Malaysian psyche is still the same.

 QUO VADIS